Joe Biden Picking Kamala Harris As His Vice President Would Create A ‘Disastrous Duo,’ Says Opinion Columnist

 “As anyone who has been paying attention already knows, the theme of this rotten year is racial justice.
 America needs a fix to our criminal justice system, not another glaring reminder of just how broken it really is.”

-But whoever Biden ultimately chooses as his running mate, Navarrette still says president Donald Trump and the Republicans are at a disadvantage.
+No matter who Biden ultimately chooses as his running mate, the columnist still says president Donald Trump and the Republicans are at a disadvantage.
 He argued the country no longer has an appetite for divisive politics, which Trump used for much of his platform in 2016.

 Following the death of George Floyd and the social unrest that followed, voters are looking to be brought together and no longer pitted against one another.